2014 Tennessee Titans season: Week 10: at Baltimore Ravens

 Coming off their home loss to the Texans, the Titans traveled to Baltimore to face the Ravens.
 The Ravens scored three touchdowns en route to a 21-7 victory over the Titans, dropping them to a dismal 2-7.

 Week 11: vs. Pittsburgh Steelers

 Coming off their loss to the Ravens, the Titans stayed home for a Week 11 Monday Night Football clash with the rival Pittsburgh Steelers.
 The Steelers ended up winning the contest, 27-24, dropping the Titans to 2-8.

 Week 12: at Philadelphia Eagles

 The Eagles definitively beat the Titans, 43-24, dropping them to 2-9.
 With their fifth straight loss, the Titans secured a third straight non-winning season.

 Week 13: at Houston Texans

 J.J.
 Watt dominated this game, as the Texans swept their rivals with a 45-21 victory.
-With the loss, the Titans stumbled to 2-10.
+With the loss, the Titans were eliminated from playoff contention with a 2-10 record.